karush17/surreal-70-samples/README.md

 * The summary should walk over the key components of writer's evaluation and his comments on the method.
 * The summary should conclude with a brief note of new ideas/questions introduced by the work and potential directions for future work.
 * Key takeway- Just be done already!

-## <a name="contributions"></a>Contributions
-*"No one can whistle a symphony.
-It takes a whole orchestra to play it."* – H.E.
-Luccock

-Collaboration is most welcome for this repository.
-If you believe that you would like to practice your research writing skills or would like to do a literature survey for your independent study, then feel free to hop in!
-Summaries in this repository follow a general LaTeX template which is available in the template folder.
-Furthermore, summaries written for the repository must follow the summary guidlines which are available [here](#guidlines).
-Feel free to submit the paper and its summary by opening a pull request or email it to [xyza8194@gmail.com](xyza8194@gmail.com) (trust me, that email address was available!).